kmwallio/ThiefMD/download/index.md

 sudo apt-get install com.github.kmwallio.thiefmd
 ```

-Builds have been tested on Ubuntu 20.04 and Pop OS 20.04.
-Newer versions of ThiefMD require [libhandy-1](https://packages.ubuntu.com/groovy/libhandy-1-0) and 20.10+.
+The ThiefMD PPA requires Ubuntu 20.10+.
 [Flatpak](#flatpak) provides libhandy and should be ran on 20.04 and below.

 ## Arch User Repository